zxsharp/Escape/README.md

 ## Features
 - First-person 3D navigation
-- Random Maze generation for each turn ensures there is always a single unique path from start to end. ([text](https://en.wikipedia.org/wiki/Maze_generation_algorithm))
+- Random Maze generation for each turn ensures there is always a single unique path from start to end. ([Maze Generation Algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm))

 ## How to Play
 1. Use WASD or arrow keys to move through the maze